IBD Programs & Materials

 Learn more about the National Visiting IBD Fellow Program.

-The Foundation's Virtual Preceptorship program is a multi-faceted virtual activity that seeks to enhance physician training in the diagnosis, treatment and management of IBD through several unique learning opportunities, including interactive online accredited activities, quarterly live expert CME teleconferences and a one-time phone mentor session.
+The Foundation's Virtual Preceptorship program is a multi-faceted virtual activity that seeks to enhance physician training in the diagnosis, treatment and management of IBD through interactive online accredited activities that replicate the real-world experiences of a clinician in an interactive format.

 Learn more about the Virtual Preceptorship and join today.